inmanta/inmanta-core/docs/language.rst

     Host.monitoring_server [0:1] -- MonitoringServer

-    implementation Host using monitoringConfig when monitoring_server is defined
+    implement Host using monitoringConfig when monitoring_server is defined

     implementation monitoringConfig for Host:
         # Set monitoring config